HMS Diana (1794)

 HMS Diana was a 38-gun fifth-rate frigate of the Royal Navy.

+British service

-She was launched in 1794.
+Diana was launched in 1794.
 Sometime in late January or February, 1800 she recaptured the American schooner Sally and Mary that had been captured by a French privateer.
 The schooner was sent in to St. Kitts.

-Because Diana served in the Royal Navy's Egyptian campaign between 8 March 1801 and 2 September, her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorized in 1850 to all surviving claimants.
+Diana served in the Royal Navy's Egyptian campaign between 8 March 1801 and 2 September.
+Therefore, her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorized in 1850 to all surviving claimants.
 (Note: A first-class share of the prize money awarded in April 1823 was worth £34 2s 4d; a fifth-class share, that of a seaman, was worth 3s 11½d.
 The amount was small as the total had to be shared between 79 vessels and the entire army contingent.)